aregsar/aregsarblog/blog/2020/configure-laravel-cache-to-use-redis/index.md

 April 14, 2020 by [Areg Sarkissian](https://aregsar.com/about)

 > Note: These are installation instructions for Laravel 7.
-The post will get updated as needed newer versions of Laravel
+The post will get updated as needed for newer versions of Laravel

 In this article I will show you how to convert the Laravel Cache configuration to use Redis.